 Re-usable grocery bags are nothing new.
 Using them eliminates the need for plastic bags at the grocery store.
 I sometimes forget to pack these in my car, but they're one of the easiest ways to minimize plastic use.

 If you re-use plastic grocery bags as trash bags (like I did), a great alternative is to purchase eco-friendly garbage bags instead.
 I've been using biodegradable trash bags for the past couple years and don't notice the difference.
 Yes, they're a small extra cost.
 But completely worth it in my opinion!

 Glass Storage Containers

-I’ve been a long time fan of glass over plastic storage containers.
+I've been a long time fan of glass storage containers.
 Heating plastic in the microwave to warm up food is one of the worst things you can do for your health.
 But, even just storing food in plastic (without heating in the microwave) can potentially be bad for our health.
 Almost all plastics, even those free of BPS and phthalates, release chemicals with estrogenic activity (1) Not something I want to take a chance on.

 So, my alternative is to use glass storage containers.
 They are microwavable, durable (I've dropped quite a few and never broken one) and a much healthier way to store food.

 Bees Wax Wrap